May 16-June 17, 2016

 - anything not specified as included in this program

 Payments and Schedule

-Feb.
-1 The final installment is due at the Comptroller's Office.
-Centennial Scholars & Honors Scholars must sign over the other half of their study abroad stipend.
+February 5: The final installment of scholarship funds and all other payments are due at University Accounting.
+Centennial Scholars must sign over the other half of their study abroad scholarship funds.
 Honors Scholars must pay the remainder the program fee not covered by their scholarship.